tewhatuora/nzhts-ig/README.md

 # nzhts-ig
-FHIR IG for the New Zealand Health Terminology Service
+FHIR IG for the New Zealand Health Terminology Service.